17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 Šimuni Beach, Šimuni

-Like most beaches in Croatia, this beach is home to sparkling crystal waters and rocky shores.
-It also has trees that provide shade that guests can either rest under or string up their hammocks.
+Like most beaches in Croatia, this beach has sparkling crystal waters and rocky shores.
+It also has trees that provide shade, under which guests can either rest or string up their hammocks.

-Though it is not hard to reach, the somewhat isolated location of Simuni Beach allows it to be less crowded than other spots, even during the high season.
+Though it is not hard to reach, Simuni Beach’s somewhat isolated location allows it to be less crowded than other spots, even during the high season.
 Activities here include the typical beach pastimes of swimming and sunbathing, but jet-ski and paddleboat rentals are also available.
 Parking at this spot is free, and the adjacent campsite has complimentary WiFi.

 Zrće Beach, Novalja